 A laparoscopy is a type of keyhole surgery.
 You have a small cut below your belly button (navel), and a tiny camera on a tube is fed through to your ovaries to take a look.
-If the surgeon can see a cyst, they will probably remove it using small tools during the same operation.
-This operation takes about half an hour, and you may be able to go home from hospital the same day.
+If the surgeon can see a cyst, they will probably remove it using small tools during the same surgery.
+This procedure takes about half an hour, and you may be able to go home from the hospital the same day.